The 2K22 Tunguska

 systems in Russian, and an EU supplied MAN chassis used for systems

-supplied to the United Arab Emirates. the GM-352 series, common to the
+supplied to the United Arab Emirates. the GM-352 tracked series, common

-Production Pantsir S1 systems combine the 2A38M 30 mm automatic cannon
+Production Pantsir S1 systems combine the liquid cooled 2A38M 30 mm

 system